genesiscommunitysuccess/docs/docs/server-reference/evaluators/configure.md

 Both kind of rules are defined in database, in the tables DYNAMIC_RULES and CRON_RULES respectively.
 In both cases the GENESIS_EVALUATOR must be configured to be running.
 The configuration to run the GENESIS_EVALUATOR in available by default, but the process must be switched on to actively use.

-eg: assuming we standard genesis file for controlling `/home/trading/run/site-specific/cfg/genesis-processes.xml`, we can simply switch, start from true to false, making sure to run
+eg: assuming a standard genesis file for controlling `/home/trading/run/site-specific/cfg/genesis-processes.xml`, we can simply switch, start from true to false, making sure to run
 "`genesisInstall` -> `killServer` -> `startServers`", so that the configuration takes effect.

 ```xml {2}